 - Camping gear if you need to set up your own camps at the camping site

 Apart from the above list you can check my list of things to carry on a trip at the link List of things to carry when you go on a trip

 Where to Stay at Chandratal

-There isn’t anything to stay at Chandratal lake because the camping is banned and illegal.
-The region comes Chandratal lake wetland reserve which is a Ramsar site protected under wildlife act.
-Hence, one cannot pitch camps near the Chandratal lake.
+There isn’t anything to stay at Chandratal Lake because camping is banned and illegal.
+The region comes Chandratal Lake wetland reserve, which is a Ramsar site protected under wildlife act.
+Hence, one cannot pitch camps near Chandratal Lake.
 There is a dedicated camping site about 2 km before it where you can pitch your camps.
-It is also the parking site where vehicles are parked and people trek further to the lake.
+It is also the parking site where vehicles are parked, and people trek further to the Lake.

 Parsol Camps Chandratal

 Apart from self-camping at the camping site, there are temporary camps set up by local Bishan Thakur – Parasol Camps & Retreats at Chandratal and few others.
 You can contact Bishan of Parasol Camps at 09418845817, 09459910098, Nawang: 09459073908, 01906-200204.
 You can write to them at [email protected], [email protected] as well.
-The camps are more spacious, have mattresses & quilts and very comfortable.
-Bishan does have dining area & covered washrooms, if required.
+The camps are more spacious and comfortable.
+They also have mattresses and quilts.
+Bishan does have a dining area and covered washrooms if required.

 You can refer DoW or my name to Bishan and he will surely offer whatever best in his capacity.
 We did stay with him at DoW Mega Meet and everything was managed very well by Bishan.

 Chandra Dhabha Batal